Describing Work Limitations for SSDI: Specific Language That Works

 Frequently Asked Questions

-TL;DR: Convert general complaints into SSA-approved functional limitation language.
-Replace "I hurt too much" with specific sitting, standing, walking, and lifting limits in minutes and pounds.
-Replace "I cannot concentrate" with attention span duration and task completion examples.
+Convert general complaints into SSA-approved functional limitation language.
+Replace 'I hurt too much' with specific sitting, standing, walking, and lifting limits in minutes and pounds.
+Replace 'I cannot concentrate' with details on your ability to focus and maintain attention.

 How ClaimPath Helps?